1. DEFINITIONS AND INTERPRETATION

 6.4.
 The Company may from time to time offer discounts for payment by certain preferred payment methods and / or within certain timeframes, as stipulated by the Company in its Quotation.
 Failure by the Client to make payment via the prescribed payment method and within the prescribed timeframes will result in forfeiture of the discount and the Client will become liable to paying the ongoing and outstanding subscription at the full rate.

 6.5.
 The Company may from time to time offer referral commissions to partners who introduce new clients to the company.
 Referral commissions will only be payable on new clients who buy subscriptions on which no other referral partners are due a commission.
-Should the client fail to make payment via the prescribed payment method and within the prescribed timeframes at any point then the commissions that would have been payable to the referral partner on that introduction shall be forfeited.
+Referral partners are responsible for introducing clients who are financially robust and who will make payment on their subscriptions in a timely and reliable manner.
+Commissions will only be payable to referral partners when the clients they have introduced all have no outstanding invoices to be paid.
+Should any client fail to make payment via the prescribed payment method and within the prescribed timeframes at any point then the commissions that would have been payable to the referral partner for all their referred clients shall first be used to make payment on that outstanding debt to the Company.
+If late payment is subsequently secured from the client then the referral fees balance shall be adjusted accordingly to reflect the fact that a commission would then be due.
 In the event that more than one referral partner believes they have introduced the new client, the Company will decide at its absolute discretion which one of the referral partners has been most instrumental in securing that new client and therefore will be paid the commission.

 7.1.
 The Company shall invoice for services monthly or annually in advance of services being delivered.
 Where the order is placed via Paypal or with a Credit Card, payment shall automatically be taken on the date of each subscription renewal.
 Where the Company agrees to payment via invoice, invoices shall be issued on the date of each subscription renewal for an amount not less than £500 (excl.
 VAT).
 Where the subscription rate is less than £500, the Company shall invoice for batches of monthly subscriptions at a time so that this minimum invoice threshold is achieved.
 The frequency of invoice shall be correspondingly reduced so that the amount payable by the Client for each month of service is unchanged.